 Butcher & Bee continues to be a leader in the lunch and late-night dining scene, getting tons of local and national attention, mostly because of their crazy good sandwiches.
 Our favorites include pulled squash with smoked slaw, barbecue sauce, and pickles; roast beef with chimichurri, onion jam, and mayo; and pork belly with hoisin, mayo, cabbage, cuke salad, and peanuts.
-With a garden out back and access to a handful of carefully cultivated purveyors, Chef Stuart Tracy makes up fresh, vibrant sides as well.
-The chalkboard changes every day, but we love to see braised lima beans with pork belly and a poached egg; the roasted beet salad with radish, feta, and heirloom carrots; and brussels sprouts with apples and peanuts.
+Thanks to carefully cultivated purveyors, Chef Chelsey Conrad makes up fresh, vibrant sides as well.
+The chalkboard changes every day, but we love to see braised lima beans with pork belly and a poached egg; roasted beet salad with radish, feta, and heirloom carrots; and Brussels sprouts with apples and peanuts.
 On weekends they reopen the doors at 11 p.m. for a late-night crowd, serving up an incredible burger, fries, and other special surprises until 3 a.m.
-Occasional pop-up dinners are popular and require a call-ahead reservation.
+Occasional pop-up dinners are popular and require a call-ahead reservation, and they’ve got sparkling water on tap.
+Yes, on tap.
 On top of that, it’s BYOB.
-Show up with a six-pack, order a killer sandwich, and mingle with the locals for a fun experience. —Eric Doksa
+Show up with a six-pack, order a killer sandwich, and mingle with the locals for a fun experience. —Eric Doksa Dish, Winter 2016

 Butcher & Bee makes honest-to-goodness sandwiches.
 The focus is on fresh, local ingredients.